abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

     Not recommended for GW.

-TODO: $ test for the 6th row the addition of an explicit f projector
+## TODO
-TODO: Pd --> Cd (look at Pd/Ag/Cd carefully)
+    * test for the 6th row the addition of an explicit f projector
-TO BE INVESTIGATED:
+    * Pd --> Cd (look at Pd/Ag/Cd carefully)

-Cu-sp high
+    Cu-sp high: TO BE INVESTIGATED:
     Test that there's no fr pseudo with local part taken from v(L)

     W-sp, Re-sp (f channel could be improved)

     In-d is very sensitive, changing XC (GGa-->LDA) gives a ghost very close to 0.
     The first s projectors presents oscillations I don't see in the other pseudos.

 <!--
 GGA_X_PBE_SOL = 116 GGA_C_PBE_SOL = 133